 For now, I’ll stick to discussing the growing of this life-affirming plant.

 Before we go any further, I want to clarify something.
 When I refer to cannabis, I’m referring to the full spectrum of varieties from the high CBD “hemp” or the blend of other constituents, including THC.
 They are all cannabis.

 Along with growing our food, the ability to grow our medicine adds another step in our self reliance.
 Many states still remain in the dark ages with regards to our ability to grow cannabis whether it is high THC or what is now federally legal, high CBD “hemp”.

 The “State” of growing legal “CBD Hemp”

 Yes, while 46 states and the federal government have passed legislation legalizing any cannabis plant below 0.3% THC (hemp), you cannot grow the plant in many of those states unless you have been authorized (applied and paid for, a license) by the state.
-Even though the federal government, with the passing of the latest farm bill, has legalized the growing of hemp, for anyone, four states continue to designate hemp as illegal: Idaho, Mississippi, New Hampshire and South Dakota.
+Even though the federal government, with the passing of the latest farm bill, has legalized the growing of hemp, for anyone, three states continue to designate hemp as illegal: Idaho, Mississippi, and South Dakota.